Find Affordable College Courses

 Coral Gables, FL

-Our 2023 rankings named University of Miami the most popular school in Florida for natural resource management students working on their master’s degree.
-U Miami is a large private not-for-profit school located in the small city of Coral Gables.
+Our analysis found University of Miami to be the most popular school for natural resource management students who want to pursue a master’s degree in Florida.
+U Miami is a fairly large private not-for-profit school located in the small city of Coral Gables.

 Of the 44 students majoring in resource management at U Miami, 27% are male and 73% are female.